 Pickles are an integral part of Indian cuisine and a staple condiment across India.
-Pickles from South India are spicy and mango pickle is one of the most common pickles in every household.
-South Indian apple pickle is a replica of mango pickle where green apples substitute mangoes.
+Pickle is also known as pachadi in Telugu and achar in Hindi.
+South Indian pachadlu (plural) are spicy and mango pachadi is one of the most common pickle in every household.
+South Indian apple pachadi is a replica of mango where green apples substitute mangoes.

 South Indian Pickles

 In Telangana there are two main mango pickles.
 One is mustard based called aava pachadi or aavakaya and the other is sesame seed based called noogaya pachadi or sogi.
-Depending on the pickle, the main ingredients are mustard powder or sesame seed powder, chili powder, salt and oil with a touch of fenugreek powder.
+Depending on the flavor, the main ingredient is either mustard powder or sesame seed powder, along with chili powder and salt.

 This spice mix is a make ahead blend.
-This blend stays good for months and some people do the tempering as well and store spice masala in the refrigerator.
+It stays good for months.
+Some people do the tempering as well and store spice masala in the refrigerator.
 All one needs to do is mix pickling fruit or vegetable to the spice blend.
 If the tempering is not already done, then add the tempering along with the vegetables or fruits.

 Tart and firm apple are the best to prepare spicy hot South Indian pickle.
 I use Granny Smith apples but any tart variety works just fine.

 Apple pickle does not have a long shelf life.
 It stays fresh for about a week but will stay good in the refrigerator for at least a month or longer.
 However, I recommend consuming it in a week or 2 as I personally do not like the taste of the apple as the pickle ages.
-Use dry spoon to serve pickle and any touch of water, pickle becomes a growing ground for fungus!
+Use dry spoon when serving and any touch of water, it becomes a growing ground for fungus!

 South Indian Style Apple Pickle Recipe